CodeU-S2018-T26/CodeU-Spring-2018/README.md

 emojis by using the shortcodes [here](https://www.webpagefx.com/tools/emoji-cheat-sheet/).

 Some things to try:
--Enable notifications!
+* Enable notifications!
 You can do this after logging in.
+Make sure you use https!
--Follow some chats!
+* Follow some chats!
--Make your text **BOLD**
+* Make your text **BOLD**
--Send a 🍔
+* Send a 🍔
--Paste in a link! (make sure to include the http://) -Share your favorite meme or picture of a puppy.
+* Paste in a link! (make sure to include the http://)
+* Share your favorite meme or picture of a puppy.
--Upload a custom emoji!
+* Upload a custom emoji!
 Make sure to give it a good name :)

+For more information, check out our [design doc](https://docs.google.com/document/d/1ZK5JpwcB58RJzrTG0JrfnKAY7AT46HHn-arOTPXiovU/edit?usp=sharing).

 ## Here are some instructions for running our app locally.